TaylanUB/scheme-bytestructures/README.md

 - `(bytestructure-descriptor-size descriptor bytevector offset)` *procedure*

 Returns the size of `descriptor`.
-If `descriptor` is dynamic, then the `bytevector` and `offset` arguments must be provided, which will be passed to the `size` procedure of `descriptor`, with the macro-expand Boolean argument set to false.
+If `descriptor` is a dynamic descriptor, then the `bytevector` and `offset` arguments must be provided, which will be passed to the `size` procedure of `descriptor`, with the macro-expand Boolean argument set to false.

     (bytestructure-descriptor-size uint8-v3-v5)
     => 15, because 3×5 8-bit integers in total.